-Tong's shoes grinded against the concrete as he shimmied from left to right, trying to get at the soccer ball some feet away from him.
-A player on the opposing team was doing a good job at maneuvering past Tong and his teammates, inching closer and closer towards the goal.
+Tong's shoes grinded against the concrete as he shimmied from left to right, trying to get at the soccer ball being peddled forward some feet away from him.
+A player on the opposing team was doing a good job at maneuvering past Tong's team, inching closer and closer towards the goal.
 Tong signaled one of his teammates with a jerk of the head as they caught each others' eyes.
-He had a master piece of a plan in mind to steal the ball away from his opponent.
-Unfortunately, the plan that Tong came up with didn't get a chance to come to fruition as his opponent somehow managed to score a goal with a very risky shot.
+He had a masterpiece of a plan in mind to steal the ball away from his opponent that, unfortunately, wasn't able to come to fruition as his opponent managed to score a goal with a risky shot from afar.

 Tong groaned and put his hands up to his head in frustration.
 He'd been playing for about half an hour now and his team was losing miserably.

 "Staying for another round, Tong?" one of the players asked.

 The boy shook his head, "No, I have to go."

 He didn't want to get too sweaty and he was admittedly a little irritated considering his team was losing with no chance at turning it around.
 It was also a Sunday morning and he had only stopped to play when he spotted some classmates in a park on the way to Kao's house.
 His friends had wanted to hang out and make plans for New Year's Eve tomorrow but plans had changed and they loitered around the park while Tong played.
 He looked around to spot his friends on a nearby bench talking.

 Jeng was on his cellphone as usual while Whae spoke to a withdrawn Kao.
 Kao seemed to be chewing gum, no doubt in an attempt to starve off his cigarette crave.
 Whae perked up as he noticed Tong heading towards them.

 "Hey, hey." he nudged Jeng who shot him an irritated look which quickly became a sinister grin as he noticed Tong.
 Kao's expression didn't change at all as he spotted the approaching boy.